 Evernote: Any notes that I want to be taking is as simple as pressing control+command+N. I get a new popup window open where I can scribble whatever I want and it is done.
 It also is auto synched on my mobile devices so I can edit them as well as organize them when I am watching TV or is on a commute.
 It helps me save lot of time.
 There are many other features of evernote that I like.
 Email to note facility which means I can just email it to my note address and it adds the note to my right notebook with the needed tags in my email.

 Calls and video conferencing

 Skype: Skype helps you make free calls to other Skype users as well as cheap international calling.
-When working for clients, Skype help me talk with them endlessly without worrying too much about the distance or where they are situated and help me focus on understanding their requirements in a much better way.
+When working for clients, Skype helps me talk with them endlessly without worrying too much about the distance or where they are situated and help me focus on understanding their requirements in a much better way.

 Google Drive Formerly known as Google Docs: Google drive helps me create documents on the go and I can share them with my team and collaborate with the in real time.
 Google drive also provides an

 Dropbox: I hardly email any large files and prefer to place them in Dropbox and share the folder with the user and he can just get the content to his local drive when synched.
 I also use Dropbox to backup my camera uploads from my iPhone as well as any other important documents that I want to backup.
 All I have to do is save the document in the Dropbox folder on my drive.